 Other diagnostic tests for bowel cancer are available.
 Discuss these options with your doctor.

 An FOBT can detect minimal amounts of blood in your bowel motions.

 The test involves taking samples from two or three bowel motions using a test kit.
 The samples are then sent to a laboratory for testing.
-If blood is found more tests are required, usually a colonoscopy, to find out what's caused the bleeding.
+If blood is found, then more tests are required-usually a colonoscopy-to find out what's caused the bleeding.

 Different brands of FOBT have slightly different ways of collecting the sample.
 It may be just a swirl with the provided brush or a smear on the tip of the sampling stick.
 Each kit comes with clear instructions.

 The National Bowel Cancer Screening Program uses an immunochemical kit.

 Watch the video clip below to learn more about how to complete the National Bowel Cancer Screening Program Home Test Kit.

 Negative (no blood has been found in your samples)

 Some bowel cancers may not bleed or may only bleed every now and then.
 So a negative FOBT does not mean that you definitely do not have bowel cancer–but it is reassuring.
 Always see your doctor if you notice any signs or symptoms of bowel cancer—even if you've recently done an FOBT.
 If you have a negative FOBT result, it's recommended that you continue to have FOBTs every two years, as bowel cancer may develop in following years.